mongodb/docs/source/includes/api/list-tables/responses/alert-configurations.rst

        you set **notifications.[n].typeName** to **PAGER_DUTY**.

    * - | notifications.[n]
-       | .severity
-     - string
-     - Degree of seriousness of this notification.

-   * - | notifications.[n]
        | .smsEnabled
      - boolean
      - Flag indicating text notifications must be sent. |service|